 As mentioned, the transaction leaders manage a prize and punishment system and inspire team members, and often, motivation external.
 This means that subordinates are rewarded with ‘sufficient’ (for example cash, gift certificates, etc.) for deliberate behavior and punish for any deviation.

 Motivation also keeps the employee interested in self-interest.
-For example, if employees achieve a specific goal, they are typically rewarded – little emphasis is given on teamwork or achievement of the team.
+For example, if employees achieve a specific goal, they are typically rewarded – the little emphasis is given to teamwork or the achievement of the team.

-Following this management style is very practical or realistic.
+Following this management style is very practical and realistic.
 They tend to deal with problems, problem-solving, or pragmatically considering all realistic limitations and opportunities.

 Uncomfortable with changes